Arnaundville Police Department

 2) REBUILDING TRUST WITH OUR CITIZENS.
 I have put forth policies and procedures, and enforced those policies through effective leadership to rebuild a department that the citizens can trust and be proud of.
 One such measure has been to provide citizens with the means to report or lodge complaints in a secure and/or anonymous manner, without fear of "leaks" or retaliation, and all such complaints are followed up in a professional manner.
 Officers have become community policing agents, getting to know and becoming familiar with local residents.
-Each officer wears and employs body cameras to ensure a high level of professionalism and integrity.
+Each officer wears and employs body cameras to ensure a high level of professionalism, transparency and integrity.
 Further, we have established protocols for Internal Reviews and Investigations that employ independent investigations related to officers alleged misconduct.

 3) RECRUITING, REWARDING, AND RETAINING.
 Officers are required to routinely attend on-going training.
 Rewarding or recognizing good police work is critical to the morale and growth of any organization.
 Therefore, a recognition procedure and system is in place that will bring pride to our officers and to the town.
 Regular press releases have been submitted to area media outlets, and we have enjoyed positive press for our Arnaudville Police Department.